 How Much Does DVC Cost?

 The cost of Disney Vacation Club can differ between buying directly from DVC vs resale.
 If you decide to buy DVC points directly from Disney, a baseline to expect is at least around $30,000 (source).
 For more information on the cost of Disney Vacation Club and how prices have changed over the years, you can find our historical data on the cost of DVC when purchased directly vs. resale.

 Finance Your DVC Purchase

 Some families don’t think it’s worth it to spend so much all at once, which is why our friends at Vacation Club Loans offer financing for DVC, regardless of whether you are purchasing directly from Disney or resale.
 Vacation Club Loans offers fast loan approval with rates as low as 9.9%.
 No prepayment penalties and no loan origination fees.
-All you need to get started is a 10% downpayment and at least a 600 FICO credit score.
+They immediately approve 100% of all Disney Vacation Club credit applications!

 Buying DVC Resale Vs. Direct from Disney

-There are pros and cons of buying DVC resale as well as directly from Disney.
+There are pros and cons of buying DVC resale, as well as directly from Disney.
 Namely, the savings you receive when you do buy resale points.
-However, DVC resale vs. direct also comes with certain restrictions that all owners need to be aware of.
+However, buying DVC resale vs. direct also comes with certain restrictions that all owners must be aware of.